-The Georgia Technology Authority (GTA) currently manages the delivery of IT infrastructure services to 85 Executive Branch agencies and managed network services to 1,400 state and local government entities.
+The Georgia Technology Authority (GTA) currently manages the delivery of IT infrastructure services to 85 Executive Branch agencies and managed network services to 1,300 state and local government entities.
 IT infrastructure services encompass mainframes, servers, service desk, end user computing, disaster recovery and security; 14 agencies receive all of these services through GTA, while the remaining agencies may receive two or three of these services.
-Managed network services include the state’s wide area network and voice.
+Managed network services include the state’s wide and local area networks, voice, cable and wiring, and conferencing services.

 GTA's vision - A transparent, integrated enterprise where technology decisions are made with the citizen in mind